Holiday Depression And Stress (cont.)

 - Can holiday anxiety, stress, and depression be prevented?

 - Find a local Psychiatrist in your town

-What are symptoms and signs of holiday depression and stress?
+What are symptoms and signs of holiday depression, anxiety, and stress?

 Balancing the demands of shopping, parties, family obligations, and house guests may contribute to feelings of being overwhelmed and increased tension.
 People who do not view themselves as depressed may develop stress responses and may experience a number of physical and emotional symptoms including